When should I call 9-1-1? Can't I just text 9-1-1?

 No. Communications Operators are licensed telecommunicators.
 You will not speak to a Police Officer when calling 9-1-1 or Crime Stoppers.
 All reports will be done in person with an officer.

 Yes!
 Disconnected cell phones that are charged are still able to dial 9-1-1.
 If you do not pay for cell service, but have an old phone, you can keep it with you in case you need to use it to report an emergency.
 Please keep this information in mind when giving your old phone to a child to play with, as we receive many calls from children playing on disconnected cell phones, and these calls take time away from answering real emergency calls.

 How many lines can the 9-1-1 operators answer at time?

-We currently only have three answering stations for 9-1-1 and therefore can only take 3 calls at a time.
+We currently only have four answering stations for 9-1-1 and therefore can only take 3 calls at a time.
 However, 9-1-1 will only ring six times before it rolls over to a surrounding agency.
 All calls will be answered by an operator even if all operators at our department are busy on other emergency calls.
 Edinburg Police uses the Hidalgo County Sheriff’s Office as our back up to 9-1-1 calls.

 Why does the operator keep asking me questions?
 If they just sent the police, they would find out all they need to know.